 Well, the latest object of my skepticism is….you guessed it.
 Essential Oils.

-People would tell me how great Young Living’s oils were and I'd think, “Yeah, right.
+People would tell me how great essential oils were and I'd think, “Yeah, right.
 You're just trying to get me into another one of those network marketing things.”

 Anyway, about 10 months ago, I got sick.

 I had a bad something that I just couldn't shake.
 For a long time.

 I had fluid in my ear and then my nose – and then both.
 Three weeks or more passed.
 I started asking friends for advice and feared that the dreaded antibiotic would be in my future.
 One natural-minded friend suggested I try one of these multi-level-marketing company anti-bacterial blends.